jbutcher21/aiclass/README.md

 What to bring:
 - Laptop: each participant needs their own laptop (Mac/Windows).
 - AI account: a paid AI subscription (Claude, ChatGPT, GitHub Copilot, Cursor, Google Gemini, Amazon CodeWhisperer, Codeium, or another paid AI assistant).
 Let us know if you already use another provider and want to use it.
-- AI app/interface: an AI-enabled IDE (VS Code with Claude/Copilot, Cursor, Windsurf, JetBrains with AI plugin, etc.).
-You'll use this throughout the workshop for mapping, coding, and testing.
+- Local development environment with AI: you'll need a way to work with AI locally on your machine.
+Options include an IDE with AI extension (VS Code + Claude Code/Copilot, JetBrains + AI plugin), an AI-native IDE (Cursor, Windsurf), or a command-line AI tool (Claude Code CLI).
+This local setup lets you access files directly, run code, execute the linter, and iterate on your mappings throughout the workshop.
 - Create a working folder for workshop files (e.g., `~/bootcamp`) and pull this repository into it.
 - Your data file: bring a real dataset you want to map (CSV, JSON, etc.).
 Aim for a representative sample that’s safe to use in class.
 If you can’t share production data, bring a small, sanitized sample and put it on the `~/bootcamp` directory.
 - Python 3: needed to run the mapping/validation code the AI will generate.